*NOTE: THIS HAS BEEN REPUBLISHED FROM A GUEST POST FOR THE RETAIL INDUSTRY LEADERS ASSOCIATION BLOG.

 HIVE’s partner Steve Madden echoes that sentiment.
 Liz Rodbell, the brand’s group president of retail, believes a diverse set of candidates is only one part of the equation.
 “We also need to be cognizant of our application process and ensure that talented people aren’t being left out for reasons that have no bearing on their ability to fulfill job requirements,” said Rodbell.

 HIVE DIVERSITY works to help eliminate the inequities in the hiring process.
 The company’s CEO says the explanation is two-fold: first, they focus on cultivating genuine connections with their pool of talented students from diverse backgrounds.
 The second, equally important element is the partners they work with and their shared commitment to fostering a culture of inclusivity.
-Innovation in HIVE’s platform provides their partners with real-time guidance on equitable practices.
+Innovation in HIVE’s platform provides its partners with real-time guidance on equitable practices.

 It’s these benefits that make HIVE more than just another recruiting platform.
 Rodbell agrees.
-“HIVE is really taking a holistic approach to build authentic relationships with a diverse network of students, by helping us remove barriers that might have previously prevented those candidates from rising throughout the job application process,” she said.
+“HIVE is really taking a holistic approach to building authentic relationships with a diverse network of students, by helping us remove barriers that might have previously prevented those candidates from rising throughout the job application process,” she said.

-In a world dominated by staffing agencies that prioritize quantity over quality—which often leads to inequitable hiring, communication issues and indirect candidate access—HIVE manages to stand out thanks to the universal solution it offers both companies and students.
+In a world dominated by staffing agencies that prioritize quantity over quality—which often leads to inequitable hiring, communication issues, and indirect candidate access—HIVE manages to stand out thanks to the universal solution it offers both companies and students.